josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 Angular version 9 deprecates use of `ModuleWithProviders` without an explicitly generic type, where the generic type refers to the type of the `NgModule`.
 In a future version of Angular, the generic will no longer be optional.

-If you're using the CLI, `ng update` should [migrate your code automatically](guide/migration-module-with-providers).
+If you are using the CLI, `ng update` should [migrate your code automatically](guide/migration-module-with-providers).
-If you're not using the CLI, you can add any missing generic types to your application manually.
+If you are not using the CLI, you can add any missing generic types to your application manually.
 For example:

 **Before**: